 It only takes 5 seconds to make a life-changing decision.

 Just make sure it’s one that will improve your customer relations and help you increase their numbers.
 No pressure.

 The key thing to remember is that 5 seconds is just enough time to act, and act fast.

-It’s tempting to put things off, especially when you’re busy, but some things can’t wait.
-We’ve all been there – get swamped with work and miss an e-mail from a good friend… days turn into weeks into months.
-Suddenly, the message is no longer at the top of your inbox.
+We’ve all been there — get swamped with work and miss an e-mail from a good friend… days turn into weeks into months… Suddenly, the message is no longer at the top of your inbox.
 It moves to your 2nd page, your 3rd, and finally… you have to use the search field to find it.
-By then, it’s kind of late to respond.
-You love your friend, but… awkward.
-Next thing you know, you’re at her wedding, sitting at a corner table sandwiched in-between her husband’s 5th cousin twice-removed and his dentist’s dog walker, straining to hear the maid of honor as she makes her toast to the happy couple’s eternal bliss.
-I may or may not be exaggerating; this may or may not have happened to me.
-But I digress.
-And please don’t pity me.
-Just don’t make the same mistake I did.

-Show your customers you care by reacting as fast as possible.
-You were efficient enough to use a tool to find their conversations about your brand / product.
+Show your customers you care by responding to them as soon as possible.
+You were efficient enough to find them exactly at the moment when they needed your help.
 Now go the extra mile and show them you care by reacting as quickly as possible.